paulwexler/opinions/on_coding/README.md

 so the program is resilient to change.
 A program is resilient when small changes to the requirements require small changes to the implementation.
+"Coupling" between components is the obstacle to resilience.
+The tighter the coupling the harder it is to make changes.

+A strategy is required to develop code with minimal coupling.
 Consider the prototyping experiments as "bottom-up" research, and write the program "top-down".
-Start with `main`.
+Start with the mainline.

-_Understand the problem._
+**_Understand the problem._**

 0. Typically, you are presented with a "User story".\
   It describes the context and what is desired